Mental Health Short Film Grant

 The Voices With Impact Film Production Grant offers filmmakers $7.5k USD to filmmaking teams making transformative 5 minute films on the topic of mental health.

-Meet this year's Grant Mentors:
+Meet this year's Mentors:

 Edmund Stenson